 That being said, the general rule of thumb is that the more ‘trendy’ an artist is, the higher the price will be.

 Blue-chip artwork is one of the most collectable types of art out there.
-Blue-chip artists have a history of producing art that increases in value – they are prominent names in the art industry.
+Blue-chip artists have a history of producing art that increases in value; they are prominent names in the art industry.

 The Authenticity of The Work

 That being said, it can be difficult to determine the authenticity of a piece of art without expert help.
-When purchasing art from art fairs or auctions, we recommend that you work with a professional that understands the industry.
+When purchasing art from art fairs or auctions, we recommend that you work with a professional who understands the industry.
 Read on to learn more about art advisory services.

 Work With An Art Advisor

 The art world can be difficult to navigate, especially if you’re new to the art market.
-Whether you’re about to collect art for the first time or you’re a seasoned art investor,
+Whether you’re about to collect art for the first time or you’re a seasoned art investor.

 We always recommend that you conduct research before purchasing art, or read this helpful guide on everything you need to know about art investments – however, we also recommend that you work with an art advisor too.